Alternating Linear Minimization: Revisiting von Neumann's alternating projections: von Neumann's Alternating Projections

 \section{von Neumann's Alternating Projections}

-We first briefly recall von Neumann's original algorithm (see \cite{von1949rings}; a reprint of his earlier lecture notes from 1933) and present a very elementary proof of its convergence.
+We first briefly recall von Neumann's original algorithm (see \cite{von1949rings}) and present a very elementary proof of its convergence.
 While von Neumann's original proof applies only to linear subspaces, we consider projections to convex sets; in this setup the algorithm has also been called POCS (Projections Onto Convex Sets) and its convergence is well-known, see e.g., \citet[Corollary~5.24]{bc17}.
-Here we provide an explicit convergence rate.
+Here we provide a likely well-known explicit convergence rate, but we were not able to find a reference.
+We provide a proof to help understanding later proofs.

-We consider two closed convex sets $P, Q \subseteq \RR^n$ with projectors $\Pi_P$ and $\Pi_Q$, respectively, where for a given $z \in \RR^n$ we define $\Pi_P(z) = z_P \doteq \argmin_{x \in P} \norm{x - z}^2$ and similarly for $\Pi_Q(z)$, i.e., $z_P$ and $z_Q$ are the projections of $z$ onto $P$ and $Q$, respectively, under the $2$-norm.
+We consider two closed convex sets $P, Q \subseteq \RR^n$ with projectors $\Pi_P$ and $\Pi_Q$, respectively, where for a given $z \in \RR^n$ we define $\Pi_P(z) \doteq \argmin_{x \in P} \norm{x - z}^2$ and similarly for $\Pi_Q(z)$, i.e., $\Pi_P(z)$ and $\Pi_Q(z)$ are the projections of $z$ onto $P$ and $Q$, respectively, under the $2$-norm.
 We shall use the following inequality for projection \cite[proof of Theorem~E.9.3.0.1]{convexBook}:

 generalizing for \(x \in P\) the well-known inequality \(\norm{x - y}^{2} \geq \norm{x - \Pi_{P}(y)}^{2} + \norm{\Pi_{P}(y) - y}^{2}\), which is equivalent to \(\innp{x - \Pi_{P}(y)}{\Pi_{P}(y) - y} \geq 0\).
 If \(P\) and \(Q\) are compact then by continuity of distance there is \(x^{*} \in P\) and \(y^{*} \in Q\) with minimal distance, obviously \(y^{*} = \Pi_{Q}(x^{*})\) and \(x^{*} = \Pi_{P}(y^{*})\).
 We call \(x^{*} -y^{*}\) the \emph{distance vector} between \(P\) and \(Q\), which is easily seen by the above inequality to be independent of the choice of \(x^{*}\) and \(y^{*}\).
 Indeed, for any \(x \in P\) and \(y \in Q\), by the above we have \(\innp{x - x^{*}}{x^{*} - y^{*}} \geq 0\)